fnmunhoz/neutrino-preset-prettier-eslint/README.md

 ## Quickstart

-After adding the preset to your Neutrino-built project, edit your project's package.json to add the preset for prettier **after** `neutrino-preset-airbnb-base` and **before** your build preset.

 We recommend setup Neutrino with `neutrino.use` in your package.json.

+Be aware that the order of the presets are important.

-For example, if you are building your project using `neutrino-preset-web`:
+For example, if you are using `neutrino-preset-airbnb-base` and `neutrino-preset-web`:

 ```json
 {